Crowd Sourced Bathymetry

 Select Crowdsourced Bathymetry and search CSB files (deselect multibeam for now)

 Enter the provider (app that uploaded the tracks).
-I selected Aqua Map
+I selected Aqua Map, leave blank if you want all.

 The tracks fitting the search will appear in red.
 Move the chart until found. with finger (iPad) or mouse (PC)

 To better see what you're doing, select a nautical chart background.
-I selected SevenC's WMS Chartserver.
+I selected NOAA Electronic Navigational Charts (ENCs)

 If you selected Aqua Map and Fleetwing, you will see these red lines showing Bob423 tracks in the spring of 2023